DRMacIver/docs/thinking/becoming-effective/index.markdown

 1. The most important question is "Is this similar to a problem I've seen solved before and can I use the solution from that time?"
 2. Is there an *obviously terrible* solution that you'd be embarrassed to use?
 Start from there and see if you can make it not terrible.
 3. If a problem seems too large, try to break it down.
-4. Is there a particular subproblem that you're not sure how to solve?
+4. Is there a particular sub-problem that you're not sure how to solve?
 Assume it's solved and try to figure out what the rest of the solution would be like.
 What did you use from that solution?
 Is there a simpler thing you can solve instead?

 The nice thing about the testing to destruction approach for idea generation is that there are almost no useless ideas, because you always learn more about the shape of the problem by finding what doesn't work.